Kristy is an online writer who enjoys sharing tips and tricks with readers.

-Your Period Doesn't Disappear in the Pool
+Your Period Doesn't Stop in the Pool

 Though you can't see period blood in the pool, your period does not magically stop when you go swimming.
 The blood comes out in such a small amount that the water dilutes it.
 However, you can still go swimming while on your period, so long as you: